 Redneck is a derogatory term chiefly, but not exclusively, applied to white Americans perceived to be crass and unsophisticated, closely associated with rural whites of the Southern United States.
 Its usage is similar in meaning to cracker (especially regarding Texas, Georgia, and Florida), hillbilly (especially regarding Appalachia and the Ozarks), and white trash (but without the last term’s suggestions of immorality) […] People from the white South sometimes jocularly call themselves “rednecks” as insider humor.

-If you noticed, both of the definitions for rednecks and bogans emphasize class differences, using multiple ways to paint a group of people negatively by another group of people.
-For years, “redneck” was a fiercely classist word that was used to mock a group of people who fell outside of “respectable” American society.
+For years, “redneck” has been a word that was used to mock a group of people who fell outside of “respectable” American society.
 Redneck men were (and still are) historically pitted against various “others,” but mostly against non-whites by the “elites,” in order to keep the middle and lower classes suspicious of, and busy fighting among, each other.
 “The [CONVENIENT ENEMY OF THE DAY] is coming to take away your jobs, your women, your income, your benefits, and destroy your family/country/way of life!” the powerful would say, laughing all the way to the bank.

 For the most part, we Americans have embraced our working-class, marginalized, and misunderstood brethren.
 Jeff Foxworthy, known for his “you might be a redneck” jokes, became the best-selling comedy recording artist of all time.
 Are there racist rednecks?
 Absolutely, however, there are also rednecks who have long known the system is rigged against them regardless of race, because they understand how racism and sexism are used against them in a broader class struggle.
 The differences are really just nitpicking across oceans.

 It depends.
-Do you feel that “redneck” an offensive word?
+Do you feel that “redneck” is an offensive word?
 Here’s something to think about.
 Even if the words themselves are rooted in classism they’re also words embraced by the same people they’re intended to be weaponized against.
-Bogans and rednecks (it’s a link to a t-shirt.
-Want one?) are loud, proud, fiercely independent, very anti-authoritarian, and above all they are survivors within societies where, to paraphrase George Carlin, the upper-class uses their existence to scare the shit out of the middle-class.
+Bogans are loud, proud, fiercely independent, very anti-authoritarian, and above all they are survivors within societies where, to paraphrase George Carlin, the upper-class uses their existence to scare the shit out of the middle-class.